interledger/web-monetization-projects/README.md

 Till then:

 - **do not assume master branch is in a good state** !
-  - Go through the release checklist carefully! (see the checklist in the extension [readme](packages/coil-extension/README.md#release-checklist))
+  - Go through the release [release checklist](packages/coil-extension/docs/release-checklist.md) carefully!

 ## Setting up dev environment